hasnaintypes/Gemini-Clone/README.md

-Here’s the updated `README.md` for your Gemini LLM chatbot project:
+Here’s the corrected version of your `README.md` with proper Markdown syntax:

 ```markdown
 # Gemini Clone - AI Chatbot